 The Knauss Marine Policy Fellowship Program provides a unique educational experience to students who have an interest in ocean and coastal resources and in the national policy decisions affecting those resources.
 The program, sponsored by the National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program, matches highly qualified graduate students with hosts in the legislative branch, executive branch, or appropriate associations/ institutions located in the Washington, D.C. area for a one-year paid fellowship.
 The program is named in honor of one of Sea Grant's founders, former NOAA Administrator, John A. Knauss.
-The 2018 fellowship year runs for 13 months, from February 1, 2018 - February 28, 2019.
+The fellowship year runs for 13 months, beginning on February 1.

 Visit the National Sea Grant website for Prospective Knauss Fellows, to learn more about the fellowship and the application process.